PrincessNosawema/client_onboarding_automation/Readme.md

 ## 📜 License

 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the [LICENSE] (LICENSE) file for more details.